sahilcreator07/pipecat-flow-voice/README.md

 - `food_ordering.json` - A restaurant order flow demonstrating terminal and transitional functions, merge nodes, and actions.
 Shows how to handle branching paths (pizza vs sushi) that merge back to a common endpoint.
 - `movie_booking.json` - A movie ticket booking flow showcasing date-based branching (today vs tomorrow), terminal functions for movie and showtime selection, and proper handling of sequential choices.
 Demonstrates how to manage time-dependent options and multiple selection criteria.
+- `patient_intake.json` - A medical patient intake flow that handles initial patient information gathering, symptom assessment, and medical history collection.
+Features branching paths based on symptom severity, conditional questioning based on previous responses, and demonstrates proper handling of sensitive medical information.
+Shows how to implement complex decision trees with multiple merge points and validation steps.
 - `restaurant_reservation.json` - A comprehensive reservation system for an upscale restaurant that handles party size, date/time selection, availability checking, seating preferences, and special requests.
 Features a verification step with revision capability and demonstrates proper error handling for unavailable times.
 - `travel_planner.json` - A vacation planning assistant that showcases parallel paths (beach vs mountain) merging into a common booking flow, multiple data collection points, array-based activity selection, and a verification system with revision capabilities.
 Demonstrates how to handle complex, multi-step planning processes.